Disclosure: if you make a purchase through any affiliate links on this page, I may earn a small commission at no cost to you.

 Kobe Port Tower at night: The illuminated red Kobe Port Tower against a dark sky, with "Port of Kobe" visible at the top.

-Go to Meriken Park and Harborland again for great night views of the harbor, BE KOBE sign, and Kobe Port Tower.
+Go to Meriken Park and Harborland again for scenic night views of the harbor, BE KOBE sign, and Kobe Port Tower.

 You can also take the Mosaic Big Ferris Wheel, which closes at 10pm.